This feels like a good time to say something profound, which leads me to this:

 When starting on your pot pie adventure, there are three important Biscuit Things to consider.

-Gravy in the pan, biscuits on top, a quick trip to the oven and….
+Gravy with vegetables and chicken in the pan, biscuits on top, a quick trip to bake in the oven in a baking dish and….

-Love of your life – creamy, buttery, and savory – speaking to you right here.
+Love of your life – creamy, buttery, golden brown and savory – speaking to you right here.

 I can think of zero situations that are not improved drastically by a chicken pot pie with biscuits.